airou-lab/docs/src/arc/misc/bluetoothController.md

 # Pairing Bluetooth Controller

 ## Introduction
-Throughout development, the Bluetooth controllers have been notorious for not connecting to the MuSHR cars.
+Throughout development, the Bluetooth controllers have been notorious for not connecting to the ARC.
 If you encounter any troubles, here’s the simplest and fastest way to reconnect the Bluetooth controller.

 ## Steps: